tahamajs/AP_grader_agent/README.md

 - **AI-Powered Evaluation**: Uses Gemini API for qualitative code assessment
 - **Google Sheets Integration**: Automatically updates grades in spreadsheets for all assignments
 - **SSH Git Integration**: Secure repository cloning with AP-F03 configuration
+- **Structured Output & Prompts**: All LLM-based outputs (test case generation, grading) use a strict JSON format for easy parsing and downstream automation.
+Prompts and format instructions are centralized in `prompts.py` for maintainability.
+- **Robust Parsing & Validation**: The agent uses shared helpers to parse and validate LLM responses, saving raw outputs and errors for debugging.
+This ensures reliable integration and easier troubleshooting.

 ## Directory Structure